devicehive/devicehive-arduino/README.md

 Be careful to use the same buffer for input and output messages!
 You can use it only when `DH.read()` returns `DH_PARSE_OK`, i.e. at the end of message receiving process.
-Otherwise, just because the byte buffer contains a part of receiving message, output message which using the same buffer will override content of receiving input message.
+Otherwise, just because the byte buffer contains a part of receiving message, output message which use the same buffer will override content of receiving input message.

 ### Stream writing

 One more way to send big messages is to use stream writing operations.
 It's very low level of DeviceHive engine usage.
-Be careful to use it!
+Use it with care!

-Let's start with an example writing command result:
+Let's start with an example which writes command result:

 ~~~{.cpp}
 const unsigned int status_len = strlen(status);